barkais/moleculaR/Command Line Usage/README.md

 # Command Line Usage - Guide

-**This guide will demonstrate the use of moleculaR's stand-alone functionalities.**
+**This guide demonstrates the use of moleculaR's stand-alone functionalities.**

-Note that there are some additional features that were not included in `moleculaR()` and are only available with interactive use.
+Note that there are some additional features that were not included in the `moleculaR()` function and are only available with interactive use.

 ```r
 # Load moleculaR